By Steven Cohen

 - Review your credit policy for more timely accounts receivable collection.
 For example, can you change your invoice due-date terms from 30 days to 15 days?
 Would an early-payment incentive help?

 - Similarly, review your accounts payable.
 Be sure to pay on time, but don’t get into a cash crunch by paying early unless your vendors offer terms that make it advantageous.
+You can control this process more easily by implementing accounts payable automation.

 - Review your current and planned inventory purchases.
 Be sure not to tie up too much cash in slow-moving inventory that won’t sell before the holiday season or until winter’s here.
 By managing your mix of offerings, you can deploy your cash more appropriately.